-Use of Assessment Results: All student learning outcomes are reviewed by the Vice President for Poplarville Campus and Hancock Center, Vice President of General Education and Technology, the Vice President for Forrest County Operations, the Vice President for Community and Economic Development, and the Planning and Effectiveness Committee.
-Revisions can be made at each stage of review.
+Use of Assessment Results: Student learning outcomes for new courses are planned for Fall 2019 (for example, BAD 2523 Personal Financial Management).
+All student learning outcomes are reviewed by the Vice President for Poplarville Campus and Instruction, Vice President for the Hancock Center, the Vice President for Forrest County Operations, and the Planning and Effectiveness Committee.
+Revisions can be submitted at any stage of the review.

-• Assessment Results 2017-2018: General Education, Career, and Technical Student Learning Outcomes are assessed using the subject specific criteria that are provided by the various departments.
-Student learning outcomes have been developed from each area and can be found in the end of year Strategic Planning documents.
+• Assessment Results 2019-2020: Student Learning Outcomes are statements that specify what students will know, be able to do, or be able to demonstrate when they have completed or participated in a program/activity/course/project.
+General Education, Career, and Technical Student Learning Outcomes are assessed using the subject specific charts that are provided by the various departments.
+Student learning outcomes have been developed from each area and can be found in the 2019-20 Institutional Planning and Effectiveness Fall Document and the end of year Strategic Planning documents.